Euro trades at 4.7607 lei

-The exchange rate of the national leu currency resulting from the quotations announced on Monday by the banks authorised to operate on the currency market is as follows, according to Agerpres:
+The exchange rate of the national leu currency resulting from the quotations announced on Monday by the banks authorised to operate on the currency market is as follows:

 CURRENCY SYMBOL RON